 Resolved, that the LAUSD will discontinue the use of confidentiality agreements in resolving special education due process cases.
 Previously signed agreements will not be enforced;

 Resolved, classroom teachers are held accountable for ensuring that students are achieving their full potential;

-Resolved, teachers, aids, Vice-Principals and other staff have the right to discuss all options with the parents and guardians in their school community.
+Resolved, Vice-Principals, teachers, aids, and other staff have the right to discuss all educational options with the parents and guardians in their school community.
 If their advice is counter to District policy, they must inform the parent of the District’s policy but cannot be punished in any way for expressing their own opinion.